Published on September 15, 2025

 If you live in a state with a Birthday Rule, it gives you an annual open door to switch Medigap plans.
 Let’s say you have a Medigap Plan G with one company but find that another company offers the same Plan G for a lower monthly premium.
 The Birthday Rule allows you to make that switch.
 The key is that you can generally switch to a plan with equal or lesser benefits.
 For example, you could move from a Plan F to a Plan G, but not the other way around, without answering health questions.
 This rule empowers you to shop for a better price on your existing Medicare Supplement plan without worrying that a pre-existing condition will prevent you from being approved.

-Your Special Enrollment Window
+When Is Your Special Enrollment Window?

 This opportunity isn’t open all year.
 The Birthday Rule provides a specific timeframe, which is why it’s so important to mark it on your calendar.
 Typically, this special enrollment window opens on your birthday and lasts for 60 to 90 days, depending on your state’s specific rules.
 For instance, in California, the window opens on your birthday and lasts for 60 days.
 This is your dedicated time to compare plans, talk to an advisor, and submit your application.
 Missing this window means you’ll likely have to wait until your next birthday to get another chance to switch plans without medical screening.
 It’s a use-it-or-lose-it opportunity to make sure your coverage is still the right fit for your budget and needs.

-Change Plans Without Medical Questions
+Can You Change Plans Without Medical Questions?

 Here’s the best part: during your Birthday Rule window, insurance companies cannot deny you coverage or charge you more because of your health history.
 This is a form of guaranteed issue right.
 Normally, when you apply to switch Medigap plans outside of your initial open enrollment period, you have to go through medical underwriting.
 This involves answering a long list of health questions, and an insurer can deny your application based on your answers.
 The Birthday Rule removes that barrier completely.
 It gives you the freedom to find a more affordable plan without the fear of being turned down, ensuring you can always secure the most cost-effective coverage available to you.